DimitriPalmer22/Relapse-Code-Documentation/_temp/02-25 Combat Reconsiderations.md

 ##### Boss Fight
 - The boss fight is fighting NEEGA-Kin
 - The boss should be enforcer-size
-- *IDEA*: Since not all powers translate 1:1, the boss can have boss-specific counterparts to those powers
-	- Y'know since the player's powers are overpowered
 - *IDEA*: The boss can ONLY have up to 4 neuros.
 Based on the number of neuros the player picks up, the boss gets that number of neuros.
 	- PRESET POWERS:
 		- Fireball